Paul Keating: Early life and education

 Keating was born at St Margaret's Hospital in Darlinghurst, Sydney, on 18 January 1944.
 He was the first of four children born to Minnie (née Chapman) and Matthew John Keating.
 His father worked as a boilermaker for the New South Wales Government Railways.
 All of Keating's grandparents were born in Australia.
 On his father's side, he was descended from Irish immigrants born in counties Galway, Roscommon, and Tipperary.
 On his mother's side, he was of mixed English and Irish descent.
 His maternal grandfather, Fred Chapman, was the son of two convicts, John Chapman and Sarah Gallagher, both of whom had been transported for theft in the 1830s.

-Keating grew up in Bankstown, a working-class suburb in western Sydney, with the family home from 1942 to 1966 being a modest fibro and brick bungalow at 3 Marshall Street, Bankstown (demolished for flat development in 2014).
+Keating grew up in Bankstown, a working-class suburb in western Sydney, the family home from 1942 to 1966 being a modest fibro-and-brick bungalow at 3 Marshall Street (demolished for flat development in 2014).
+The suburb was nicknamed "Irishtown" during Keating's childhood, and sectarian antagonisms between Protestants and Roman Catholics were commonplace.
+Keating's upbringing was Catholic, with his father being involved with anti-Communist workers' organisations and Catholic social teaching having a significant impact on Keating's social perspective.
 His siblings include Anne Keating, a company director and businesswoman.

-Leaving De La Salle College—now known as LaSalle Catholic College—at the age of 14, Keating left high school rather than pursuing higher education, instead working as a pay clerk at the Sydney County Council's electricity distributor.
+Leaving De La Salle College — now known as LaSalle Catholic College — at the age of 14, Keating left high school rather than pursuing higher education, instead working as a pay clerk at the Sydney County Council's electricity distributor.
 Keating also attended Belmore Technical High School to further his education.
 He then worked as research assistant for a trade union, having joined the Labor Party as soon as he was eligible.
 In 1966, he became president of New South Wales Young Labor.
 During the 1960s, Keating also managed a rock band named The Ramrods.